idk-who/Space-Invaders-Game-Mechanics/README.md

 # Acknowledgments
 This project was completed as part of the "How to code simple data" course offered by MIT.
 Special thanks to the course instructors, staff, and the open-source community for their contributions and support.

-# License
-This project is licensed under the MIT License.
-Feel free to modify, distribute, and use the code for educational or personal purposes.